z399/Android-privacy-guide/README.md

 **🔏 Alternatives:**

 - [LineageOS](https://lineageos.org/) - an open-source Android distribution

 - [GrapheneOS](https://grapheneos.org/) is a privacy and security focused mobile OS with Android app compatibility developed as a non-profit open source project.
 It's focused on the research and development of privacy and security technology including substantial improvements to sandboxing, exploit mitigations and the permission model.
 GrapheneOS also develops various apps and services with a focus on privacy and security.
-- [CalyxOS](https://calyxos.org/) -an excellent open source mobile OS, Which have already reconfigured Android to avoid Google's spyware and tracking.
-It uses the F-droid app store for installing and updating free software applications, and strips out Google's privacy invasive business model, replacing it with microG, a free software re-implementation of Google’s proprietary services which allows you to run nearly every app from Google's Play Store without giving Google access to your phone.

 ## Browsers